ddrone/urban-pancake/docs/Tasks.md

 ## Active

+Old list has a lot of unhinged stuff, will take some time to actually restore the context if I ever will get back on that train of thought ever again.
+Need to do some simpler things now:

+* [ ] Create a separate page to display inactive and finished projects
+* [ ] Hide inactive and finished projects from the main view
+* [ ] Add a way to see all the reminders
+* [ ] Implement a way to archive reminders
+* [ ] Improve scheduling of reminders

+## Active (old list)

 * [x] Write code to pretty-print complex data structures
   * [x] Sketch out an idea for REPL that is able to render data in other ways rather than just printing the text
   * [x] Printed out records should be displayed in a key-value table (two columns)